 For travel between cities such as Warsaw, Gdansk, Poznan, and others, InterCity trains are recommended.
 The service is really good, you can get help in English, and travel is fast.
 Tickets can be purchased online, at the station, or by machine in major cities.
 You can also buy tickets on board the TLK or IC trains, but certain rules apply.

 If you are traveling with children, or have no Polish at all, this is definitely your best choice.
 But beware of crowds during the holidays (July-August in particular) or on the major routes (Krakow-Warsaw on the weekends).

 Organized groups of thieves and pickpockets operate at major tourist destinations, in train stations, and on trains, trams, and buses.

-Thieves will target overnight trains and long distance trains.
-Most pick pocketing on trains occurs during boarding, so keep your money in a pouch inside your clothes for extra protection.
+Major cities generally have higher rates of crime against residents and foreign visitors than other areas.
+Thieves have been known to target the central railway stations at Gdansk, Gdynia, Sopot, Warsaw, and Krakow.
+They will often target overnight trains and long-distance trains and buses.
+Most pickpocketing on trains occurs during boarding, so keep your money in a pouch inside your clothes for extra protection.

 Wherever you’re planning to go, always remember to protect your valuables, especially your passport, and try to get as much information as possible on the type of travel you are about to choose.
 It’s also useful to learn a few Polish words just in case you need help on the way.
 (For example, “Jak moge dostac sie na dworzec?” which means "How do I get to...?”)

 Luckily, many Poles speak English and are really helpful when approached for assistance by a foreigner or a tourist.

 Traveling by car can be a great way to see Poland, especially if you like independent travel and want to get off the beaten path.
 But bear in mind that, while road accidents have decreased in recent years, Poland has one of the highest rates of road fatalities in the EU.